JoseRoca/WinFBX/docs/RichEdit/CTextFont2 Class.md

 Gets the property type and value of the specified extra property.

 ```
-FUNCTION CTextFont2.GetPropertyInfo (BYVAL Index AS LONG, BYVAL pType AS LONG PTR, BYVAL pValue AS LONG PTR) AS HRESULT
+FUNCTION GetPropertyInfo (BYVAL Index AS LONG, BYVAL pType AS LONG PTR, BYVAL pValue AS LONG PTR) AS HRESULT
    this.SetResult(m_pTextFont2->lpvtbl->GetPropertyInfo(m_pTextFont2, Index, pType, pValue))
    RETURN m_Result
 END FUNCTION